schaes/Assignment1/README.md

 Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+-Web3Forms
+This project uses Web3Forms to make sending emails and receiving them easier (used for the contact us page)

 1. Contact form:
 i.
 Go to the "Contact Us" page